winglang/wing/docs/02-core-concepts/05-compile-targets.md

 ## Target-specific code

 There might be times when you need to write code that is specific to a compiler target.
-For instance, you may want to activate a verbose logging service only when testing locally to save on CloudWatch log storage costs.
+For instance, you may want to activate a verbose logging service only when testing locally to save on cloud log storage costs.

 With the Wing `util` library, you can access environment variables.
 The `WING_TARGET` environment variable contains the current compiler target, which you can use with an if statement to write target-specific code.
 See the example below: